Greyhound Health Care & Feeding

 Some health problems are inherited.
 For example, if your dog inherits from his parents the genes for an eye disease called PRA, he will go blind and there's nothing anyone can do about it.

-My best-selling book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to raise your Greyhound in all the right ways that help prevent health problems.
+FREE eBOOK!
+My free online health care program, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to raise your Greyhound in all the right ways that help prevent health problems.
 Become your dog's health care champion!